Lingmo-Archive/archlingmo-archiso-config/README.md

 # lingmo-archiso-build
 LingmoOS LiveCD based on Arch Linux.
-This project is WIP and totally unusable.
+This project is WIP and partially unusable.
 ## Build
 ### Prerequisites
 - at least 3GiB of disk space